niczero/css-tidier/README.md

-# CSS Beautify
+# CSS Tidier

-CSS Beautify is a JavaScript implementation of reindenter and reformatter for [CSS](http://www.w3.org/Style/CSS/) stylesheets.
+CSS Tidier is a JavaScript implementation of reindenter and reformatter for [CSS](http://www.w3.org/Style/CSS/) stylesheets.

 Given the following style: